-Let me give you a sense of how the aisle of children’s toy look like at a general store.
-In most stores, and this is true even for some popular online retailers.
-Toys are segregated in aisles based on sex.
-Aisle for girls, more often than not are painted in bright pink, stacked with small-life like Barbie and miniature kitchens and for boys, you have blue aisle covered with building blocks and transformers.
+Let me give you a sense of what the aisle of children’s toys looks like at a general store.
+In most stores, and this is true even for some popular online retailers, toys are segregated in aisles based on sex.
+Aisles for girls, more often than not are painted in bright pink, stacked with small-life like Barbie and miniature kitchens and for boys, you have blue aisle covered with building blocks and transformers.
 About 4 years ago Target, a popular retail chain in America announced that they wanted to get rid of these blue and pink backdrops and aim for a more gender-neutral environment for young shoppers.